 2.3 Only additional terms or conditions necessary for clarification of RFP requirements will be evaluated or considered.
 After the RFP opening, the Town may request such additional information as required to award the RFP.
 No deviations from specifications will be accepted; no alternate proposals will be accepted unless requested in the specification or RFP form.
 Such proposals will be deemed non-responsive.

 2.4 A responsible and responsive proposal will be considered as one which meets or exceeds the RFP specifications and which is capable of performing the requirements as stated in the RFP documents.
-The proposer’s ability to meet these requirements shall be soley by the determination of the Town.
+The proposer’s ability to meet these requirements shall be solely by the determination of the Town.

-2.5 An "unresponsive proposer" is one who: fails to attend mandatory pre-proposal meeting or other mandatory meetings as required by the RFP Documents; fails to specifically include information required by the specifications; submits a proposal that is not signed by the proposer; submits a proposal that does not include information specifically required in the RFP Documents; or is otherwise unqualified.
+2.5 An "unresponsive proposer" is one who fails to attend mandatory pre-proposal meeting or other mandatory meetings as required by the RFP Documents; fails to specifically include information required by the specifications; submits a proposal that is not signed by the proposer; submits a proposal that does not include information specifically required in the RFP Documents; or is otherwise unqualified.
 Lack of responsiveness shall solely be by the determination of the Town.

 2.6 Proposer is responsible for the accuracy of its proposal.